It is normal for gifted adults to be highly sensitive.

-When I ask my gifted clients if they have any of these sensitivities, a resounding number of will say, “Yes.
-That describes me.”
 I have learned to ask my clients about these sensitivities because their affirmative responses can help them to better accept and to internalize the knowledge that they are gifted.

 The term multiple sensitivities refers to this group of common characteristics.
 It means that the senses of gifted adults are more acute than the senses of the average person.
 Said another way, the way that gifted adults perceive their environment is more sensitive than the way the average person does.

 Their sense of hearing is highly sensitive.

 I often hear, “Yes, that’s me,” when I ask gifted adults whether their hearing is super sensitive.
 This question can elicit several different responses, all of which are normal for this group.
 A common response from those that have had their hearing tested by an audiologist is that they are able to hear frequencies above and below the normal range, and have been like this all their lives.

 Another response I hear is that gifted adults find loud noise, or even background noise, disturbing while an average person would not complain or even find the level of noise noteworthy.
 A gifted adult may be unable to listen to popular songs on the radio because they find them grating.
 Or they may have trouble sleeping if a television is playing in another room in the house.

 (Details in the stories that follow have been changed to protect privacy.)